-New Rackmount Server/ SCADA Technologies
+New Server Rack Cabinets for SCADA Technologies

-It’s impossible to ignore the influence the Industrial Internet of Things (IIoT) is having on rackmount enclosures.
-One of the reasons is supervisory control and data acquisition (SCADA) spend is forecast to reach close to $182 billion in the next 5 years.
+data acquisition (SCADA) spend is forecast to reach close to $182 billion in the next 5 years.
 The key factor is an expanding worldwide power sector.

 Major Factor

-Cloud computing is a major factor that works to foster the integration of these systems.
-It makes remote work even easier than ever before.
+Cloud computing is a major factor that works to foster the integration of these

 Of course, Nemaco has been following this trend as it develops.
 We understand the future of hardware and software automation needs to be carefully monitored.
 It’s also clear that sensors and controllers, as well as industrial networks, will change but not disappear since they provide key data necessary for IIoT.